 Another common way to configure the chain achitecture of PP is by thermal, mechanical, oxidative or combinations of these mechanisms.
 Initially, the identification of these mechanisms would equip manufacturers with good information in selecting PP processing conditions either to promote or to prevent it.
 It was demonstrated by Gonzalez et. al that during multiple extrusion of PP, MW and viscosity can be reduced with increasing number of extrusion cycles.
 The chain scission is thought to be provoked by thermomechanical reactions rather than degradations (Gonzalez et al., 1998).
 On the contrary, PP which contains tertiary hydrogen atoms are most susceptile to oxidation reactions.
 Other than chain scission, PP also has the tendency to form a crosslinking.
 The reaction is highly contributed by radical-radical combinations where it literally increase the MW and MWD.
-Traditionally, intrinsic viscosity measurement were implemented as an indicator of the MW of a PP. However, intrinsic viscosity test have been largely replaced by gel permeation chromatography (GPC) which enables a direct assessment of MW.
-The occurence of PP crosslinking are commonly found during multiple extrusions with the contributions by various environmental factors and radiation (Scheirs, 2000).
+Traditionally, intrinsic viscosity test have been largely replaced by gel permeation chromatography (GPC) which enables a direct assessment of MW.
+The occurrence of PP crosslinking are commonly found during multiple extrusions with the contributions by various environmental factors and radiation (Scheirs, 2000).